Alvin I. Miller, 85, a vice president with Giant Food Inc., died Nov. 15 of

 Maryland State Golf Association in 1989.

-In 1992, he was founding chairman and the gala dinner chairman of both
+In 1992, he was founding chairman and the gala dinner chairman of both the

-of the B'nai B'rith Klutznick National Jewish Museum.
+the B'nai B'rith Klutznick National Jewish Museum.

 Mr. Miller was a Bethesda resident for more than 20 years and lived in